rohanpandey/AES-Python/README.md

 # AES-Python

-Implementation of AES in python.
+This repository contains a python implementation of AES encryption and decryption in python.